 This post describes the transport options available for getting from Barcelona Airport to the city.
-Which one is best for you depends on several factors including; arrival time, number of people in your party, which area of the city you are staying in and your budget.
+Which one is best for you depends on several factors, including; arrival time, the number of people in your party, which area of the city you are staying in and your budget.

 Please note that the information in this post refers to Barcelona Airport, also known as Josep Taradellas Barcelona-El Prat Airport or simply BCN (the airport’s IATA location code).
 If you arrive at Girona – Costa Brava or Reus airports, you should read this post.